School for Vampires

-School for Vampires (Die Schule der kleinen Vampire, Scuola di vampiri) is a horror-comedy animated television series, based on children book Die Schule der kleinen Vampire by Jackie Niebisch in 1983.
+School for Vampires (Die Schule der kleinen Vampire, Scuola di vampiri) is a 2006 horror-comedy animated television series, based on the children's book Die Schule der kleinen Vampire by Jackie Niebisch in 1983.

 The show originally ran from 2006 to 2010.
-The English-dubbed version was available on Netflix as School for Little Vampires from April 2016 until 2018.
+An English-dubbed version was available on Netflix as School for Little Vampires from April 2016 until 2018.
+The series received praise for its art style and characters and has since then achieved cult status.
+In 2010, a feature film based on the series was planned, however as of 2021 no updates have been released.

+Premise

+The series follows Oskar von Horrificus, a young vampire who faints at the sight of blood and is in love with a human girl named Sunshine who is the granddaughter of a local vampire hunter.
+He attends the School for Vampires which is run by his uncle, Count von Horifficus and goes on many nighttime adventures in a nearby city alongside other young vampires who attend the school.